Why I hate no-reply / unmonitored inboxes: with example

 So they knew these details at the point they sent me the email, thus they can encode that in to the reply-to address and latterly extract it.
 In other words, all of the stuff in the online form they ask for they should be able to find or infer automatically from the membership details.

 So maybe it’s something else.
-In my question:
+Maybe in my question:

 Why is this an issue?